D-Kumar19/D-Kumar19/README.md

-<h1 align="center">Hi 👋, I'm Dheeraj Kumar</h1>
+<h1 align="center">Hello 👋, I'm Dheeraj Kumar 🧑🏻 </h1>

 ## 🌱 About Me

-I'm a driven software engineer at *Nokia*, with a knack for cloud automation, containerization, and tackling complex challenges in Java, Python, Go, C++, and C. Thanks to my Computer Science degree from the University of Debrecen, I bring a solid mix of technical expertise and a passion for continuous growth and collaboration.
+I'm a driven software engineer at *Nokia*, with a knack for cloud automation, containerization, and tackling complex challenges in Java, Python, Go, C++, and C. I bring a solid mix of technical expertise and a passion for continuous growth and collaboration.
 Here are a few highlights about me:

 - **Team Player**: Eager to lend a hand, making our collective journey forward as fun as it is fruitful.
 - **Knowledge Seeker**: Forever exploring new technologies, turning curiosity into expertise.